Stock market today: Asian shares sink, weighed down by Wall St tech retreat, China policy questions

 Chinese officials briefed reporters in Beijing on the outcome of a top-level meeting of the ruling Communist Party, providing some details of the sweeping blueprint it endorsed for making China a leader in technology, building its financial markets and raising living standards.

-But the raft of information remained relatively vague, though more details are expected in the weeks to come.
-In Hong Kong, the Hang Seng lost 2.1% to 17,401.86 and the Shanghai Composite index was 0.1% lower, at 2,974.62.
+Their explanations remained relatively vague, though more details are expected in the weeks to come.
+In Hong Kong, the Hang Seng lost 1.8% to 17,458.64, while the Shanghai Composite index reversed early losses to gain 0.2%, closing at 2,9782.53.

 TSMC’s U.S.-traded shares rose 0.4% on Thursday after the industry giant reported stronger profit for the latest quarter than analysts expected.
 It bounced back from its loss of 8% the prior day, but only after swerving between gains and losses.